 The IELTS speaking test is comprised of three parts, each of which is a little harder than the previous.
 Part 2 is different from the others as it has no question to answer.
-Instead, there is a cue card that gives a task.
-This will usually say “Describe a…” and then has some further instructions.
+Instead, there is a cue card that gives you a task.
+This will say “Describe a…” and then has some further instructions in the form of bullet points.
 It is sometimes called “The Long Turn” by tutors and students, as you need to speak for a longer time.

 Today, I’ll show you everything you need to know about this tricky task.